Platform

 Who is eligible for the Community Empowerment for Economic Development (CEED) Program program?

-To be eligible for the Community Empowerment for Economic Development (CEED) Program program, you must: Non-profit organization Registered 2+ years Project is incremental
+To be eligible for the Community Empowerment for Economic Development (CEED) Program program, you must: Not-for-profit or non-profit organization Registered for at least 2 years Incremental community project

 What expenses are eligible under Community Empowerment for Economic Development (CEED) Program?